 Failing an ACCA exam can feel like a kick in the teeth, especially if you thought you’d done enough to pass.
-But don’t let one setback (or many setbacks) push you to give up.
+But don’t let one setback (or even several setbacks) make up to give up.

 Here are our three top tips to help pick yourself up, dust yourself off, and secure the pass next time around.

 #1 – Bid self-pity goodbye

 Learnsignal tutor and Dublin accountant Orla McGreal shares the words of wisdom her boss shared with her when she failed her exams:

 “If this is your biggest failure or disappointment in life, you should count yourself lucky”.

 In the days after results, tens of people will share a pithy phrase designed to make you feel better.
 That gets old pretty quickly.
 But stop and consider this one, because there’s real value here.

 It might be pithy.
 But it’s true.
 Failing an ACCA exam can be awful.
 You’ve worked hard, made the sacrifices – but that hasn’t paid off.
 You’re back where you started.

 Except, you’re not.
 We all sink into self-pity sometimes, but eventually you have to pull yourself out and move forwards.